Stacking and building games: why they’re good for children

 - Clear a space large enough for the things your child wants to stack.
 It might be on the floor for big blocks or boxes, or at the table for smaller stacks.

-- Encourage your child to see how high she can build.
+- Encourage your child to see how high they can build.
 Talk about what’s happening.
 For example, ‘Can you fit another one on?’ or ‘That was a tricky one to balance.
 Well done’.

 - Describe position and size.
 For example, ‘You’ve put the big block on top of the small block’.